![]() |

 |

-NOTE: See section 146, a few days earlier Jesus cursed the fig tree.
+NOTE: See section 146, a few days earlier Jesus cursed the fig tree because it had no fruit.
+This might have been a message to the disciples about the time they were living in and the people who had rejected Christ.
 In section 123 Jesus tells the parable of the barren fig tree.
 In this parable a fig tree is allowed time for it to produce figs. But Jesus speaks of a time when the time runs out and the fig tree is cut down and destroyed if no figs are produced.
-(See all three sections, 123, 146, and 149 together, side-by-side on a special page.) |
+In section 165 a normal fig tree is used to help us determine when the world will end and when Jesus will come.
+(See all three sections, 123, 146, 149, and 165 together, side-by-side on a special page.) |

 37 Every day Jesus was teaching in the temple, and every night he would go out and spend the night on the mountain that is called Olivet.